Indian state election results indicate continued mandate for Modi’s BJP

 In the battleground state of Uttar Pradesh, the BJP was ahead in 245 seats out of 403, according to early results by the Election Commission.
-The northern state is the country’s most populous and considered a political bellwether nationally.
+The northern state is the country’s most populous and considered a political bellwether.
 It sends more legislators to Parliament than any other state and was key to Modi’s thumping victories in previous national elections.
-The final results will be available by late evening.
+The final results are set to be available by late evening.

 With its likely triumph in Uttar Pradesh, the BJP showed it retains the popular support to overcome criticism of its stewardship of the economy, which has stalled amid soaring unemployment and inflation, and of its response to covid-19, which devastated the state.
 Now, these results make Modi’s BJP the favorite to win the next national election in 2024.

-The early results from the state indicate a “triumph” for the BJP, said Nalin Mehta, the author of “The New BJP,” a recent book on the party and Modi.
-The party’s model of welfarism — direct benefits transfers and providing free food grains to people during the pandemic — helped it “overcome the stresses of anti-incumbency and deep economic deprivation along with an unapologetic positioning of Hindu-ness,” said Mehta.
+The early results from the state indicate a “triumph” for the BJP, said Nalin Mehta, author of “The New BJP,” a recent book on the party and Modi.
+The party’s model of welfare — direct benefits transfers and providing free food grains to people during the pandemic — helped it “overcome the stresses of anti-incumbency and deep economic deprivation along with an unapologetic positioning of Hindu-ness,” Mehta said.
 “The broad social coalition across caste and class that powered BJP’s victories since 2014 has not only remained intact, but deepened its roots.”

 Aside from Uttar Pradesh, elections were held in four other states, three of which were also ruled by the BJP.
 The party looked set to retain the small northeastern state of Manipur and the hill state of Uttarakhand.
 The race in Goa seemed close, with the BJP ahead, early results showed.

 In the agrarian state of Punjab in northern India, a regional party known as the Aam Aadmi (Common Man) Party, or AAP, seemed poised to win handsomely over the incumbent Indian National Congress.
-With its victory in Punjab, the AAP, which currently controls the Delhi capital region, became the first regional party to capture power in more than one state in decades.
+With its victory in Punjab, the AAP, which controls the Delhi capital region, became the first regional party to capture power in more than one state in decades.

 The AAP’s growing reach — and the dismal performance of the Congress party — casts doubt over the future of one of India’s most storied political parties and throws into question the Congress party’s status as the BJP’s main opponent at the national level.